TheHive-Project/TheHiveDocs/admin/configuration.md

   # }
 }
 ```

+If you connect TheHive with Cortex 2, you must create an user in Cortex, set him an API key and add this key in Cortex server definition in TheHive application.conf.
+For Cortex 1, authentication is not required, the key is not used.

 Cortex analyzes observables and outputs reports in JSON format.
 TheHive shows the report as-is by default.
 In order to make reports more readable, we provide report templates which are in a separate package and must be installed manually:
  - download the report template package from https://dl.bintray.com/cert-bdf/thehive/report-templates.zip